JvanKatwijk/dab-cmdline/README.md

 The examples
 ---------------------------------------------------------------------------

-The examples 1 to 7 are basically simple variations on a single theme, example 2 is the basic one, others are derived.
+The examples are basically simple variations on a single theme, example 2 is the basic one, others are derived.

 	- example 1 is the example where the main program is linked to